aplteam/SevenZip/README.md

 # Compressing files from Dyalog APL

-`SevenZip` is a member of the APLTree library.
-The library is a collection of classes etc. that aim to support the Dyalog APL programmer.
-Search GitHub for "apltree" and you will find solutions to many every-day problems Dyalog APL programmers might have to solve.

 This class is a wrapper that allows you to use 7zip from within Dyalog APL.